mhahnFr/CallstackLibrary/README.md

 Its API is available for both **C** and **C++**.

+This stacktrace library is designed to be fast and to have almost no dependencies, with the notable exception being the usually preinstalled `libexecinfo` (for the function `backtrace`).

 ## Quickstart
 Use the CallstackLibrary for creating human-readable callstacks and for creating C++ exceptions that can print their stacktrace.

+Either [download a release here][1] and use the prebuilt library and the headers.

+Alternatively easily build it yourself:
 1. Clone the repository: `git clone --recursive https://github.com/mhahnFr/CallstackLibrary.git`
 2. Build it: `cd CallstackLibrary && make`
 3. Link your code with `-L<path/to/library> -lcallstack`